 10:30 a.m.
 EDT / 1430 GMT: Live coverage of the image release will air here at Space.com, as well as on NASA TV, the NASA app, and the agency's website (opens in new tab).
 The public also can watch live on Facebook (opens in new tab), Twitter (opens in new tab), YouTube (opens in new tab), Twitch (opens in new tab), and Daily Motion (opens in new tab).

 12 p.m.
-EDT / 1600 GMT: NASA will have a joint media briefing with its partners at NASA's Goddard Space Flight Center near Baltimore.
+EDT / 1600 GMT: NASA will hold a joint media briefing with its partners at NASA's Goddard Space Flight Center near Baltimore.
 The briefing will stream live here at Space.com, as well as on NASA TV, the NASA app, and the agency’s website (opens in new tab).
-Participants will be announced a later date.
+Participants include:

 Wednesday, July 13

 At 3 p.m.
 EDT (1900 GMT), a NASA Science Live show will air.
 Called Webb’s First Full-Color Images Explained, it will air live on the NASA Science Live website (opens in new tab), as well as YouTube (opens in new tab), Facebook (opens in new tab), and Twitter (opens in new tab).
 Viewers can submit questions on social media using the hashtag #UnfoldtheUniverse or by leaving a comment in the chat section of the Facebook or YouTube stream.